natanimn/Telebof/README.md

 - `filter.migrated()` - filter the group/supergroup has been migrated to/from a supergroup/group
 - `filter.chatBackgroundSet()` filter chat background set
 - `filter.pinnedMessage()` - filter a message was pinned
-- `filter.successfulPayment()` - filter message is about a successful payment
+- `filter.successfulPayment()` - filter message about successful payment
+- `filter.refundedPayment()` - filter message about refunded payment
 - `filter.proximityAlertTrigged()` - filter a user in the chat triggered another user's proximity alert
 - `filter.boostAdded()` - filter user boosted the chat
 - `filter.giveaway()` - filter message is scheduled giveaway